vanesagh/RoCopII/README.md

 - The whole logic of the tasks are included in the task.py file
 - conda.yaml contains the required dependencies
+- vault is used to store the URL of the robot site.
+It is not the appropiate way of using vault but it is used with demonstration purposes.
+- There is an issue with the action in github.
+I hope I can manage solve it soon :)

 ## Learning materials